projf/projf-explore/graphics/2d-shapes/README.md

 * `top_rainbow` - rainbow drawn with filled circles
 * `top_castle` - castle picture drawn from filled shapes

 Learn more about the designs and demos from the [2D Shapes](https://projectf.io/posts/fpga-shapes/) blog post, or read on for build instructions.
 New to graphics development on FPGA?
-Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).
+Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/2d-shapes.jpg?raw=true "")